Battle of the Yalu River (1894): Initial contact and engagement

 Several different explanations have been put forward as to why the Beiyang Fleet did not change their formation to react to the Japanese tactics more effectively.
 Per Royal Navy Lieutenant William Ferdinand Tyler, stationed on Dingyuan, Admiral Ding ordered his ships to change course in such a way that would have exposed his ship, the flagship, but put the rest of the squadron in a good position to fire on the Japanese fleet.
 However, Dingyuan's captain deliberately did not acknowledge this order or pass it on to the rest of the fleet.
 Instead, he ordered Dingyuan to fire its main guns before the Japanese were in range.
 There is a long-repeated legend that firing the main battery directly forward resulted in the destruction of the flying bridge, but it was a mistranslation of Philo T. McGiffin's memoir, which says that he and Ding were "catapulted" by the shockwave.
 Now historians agree it was Japanese gunfire that destroyed the flying bridge, leaving Admiral Ding with his legs crushed under the wreckage and thus out of combat for the remainder of the battle.
 Most of his staff officers on the bridge were likewise injured or killed.
 The situation was worsened when the Japanese destroyed Dingyuan's foremast, making it impossible for the flagship to signal the rest of the fleet.
 The Chinese fleet, with some foresight, had anticipated something like this happening and formed into three pairs of mutually supporting vessels to carry the fight on.

 According to an account from James Allan, an officer aboard the U.S.-flagged supply ship Columbia, who witnessed the battle, rumors abounded that Admiral Ding deferred command to Major Constantin von Hannecken.
 He opined that it was not surprising that the Chinese had suffered such losses if an army officer was directing a naval fleet.

 The Chinese fleet opened fire on the Japanese fleet as they passed from port to starboard, across the bows of the Chinese vessels.
-They failed to score any significantly damaging hits on the Japanese with their 12 in and 8.2 in guns.
+They failed to score any significant hits on the Japanese with their 12 in and 8.2 in guns.
 At about 3000 yd (the Chinese had been steadily closing the range), the Japanese concentrated their fire on the right flank of the Chinese line, with devastating barrages poured into Chaoyong and Yangwei.
 Both those vessels burst into flames, because of their heavily varnished and polished wooden surfaces.
 Burning fiercely, both tried to save themselves by beaching.